kerrgarr/May-2022-Aircraft-Image-Classification/README.md

 Unzip the data.zip file (see directory tree structure below).

-This dataset is tricky; the image sizes are different, so I had to use transform.Resize() on the data.
-(I forced the images to be 64x64 which may hurt the accuracy of the model.
-Just as an aside, it would be good to cover data augmentation for image classification -- rotations, grayscale, resizing, etc.)

 There are also many family classes for the aircraft (70 categories!), so I chose to reduce it to just the Airbus fleets (6 classes): ['Cessna 172','BAE-125','DR-400','Eurofighter Typhoon','Boeing 747','SR-20'].